 The Beyond the Call 3 Design Team is excited to share that we have contracted with Matthew Armstead and Rev. Rhetta Morgan, under the auspices of Training for Change, to serve as consultants in the development of BTC 3 and lead facilitators for the program.
 You can learn more about Matthew and Rev. Rhetta and Training for Change by clicking on their names.
-Rev. Elizabeth Nguyen, Senior Strategist for Standing on the Side of Love will join Matthew and Rev. Rhetta as one of our core facilitators.
+Rev. Elizabeth Nguyen, Senior Strategist for Side with Love will join Matthew and Rev. Rhetta as one of our core facilitators.

 Participants in this program will be part of an 18 month learning community that will help you develop and deepen your skills in the practice of prophetic ministry.
 Knowing that folks with different identities have different learning and spiritual needs, we are committed to creating robust opportunities for identity-based caucusing to engage with the material.
 Thanks to generous support from the Unitarian Universalist Funding Program and the Panel on Theological Education, we have been able to reduce the cost for this program from the true cost of participation as well as increase scholarship funds available for participants.

 The overall goal of this intensive continuing education program is to equip and nurture clergy leadership for effective prophetic ministry.

 In this program, participants will be expected to:

 go deep together on understanding their identities and the power of story

 take seriously their own spiritual formation and engage spiritual practices for nurturing courage and resilience

 map themselves in the context of social movements and various theories of change so they understand what their most useful contributions can be

 gain knowledge and develop skills for effective prophetic ministry and practice using new skills in their particular ministry setting